felixlopz/hubrise-test-task/content/apps/uber-eats/en/terminology.md

 position: 6
 layout: documentation
 meta:
-  title: Terminology - Uber Eats
+  title: Connect Uber Eats to HubRise - Terminology Guide
-  description: Correspondence table between the terms used by Uber Eats and those used by HubRise.
+  description: Correspondence table showing terms used by Uber Eats and those used on HubRise for the same concept.
+Connect apps and synchronise your data.
 ---

 HubRise and Uber Eats each use their own terminology.
 The same concept can therefore have a different designation in each solution.
 The correspondence table below shows these differences.